st235/Harvard.CS50G/README.md

 # CS50G Assignments

-This repository includes my implementations of the homework assignments from the Harvard CS50G class I took recently.
+I recently took the Harvard CS50G class and worked on some cool homework assignments.
+Since Harvard discontinued the course, I thought it might be helpful to share my work here for anyone still interested in watching the lectures.
+Enjoy!

-You can find demo of the projects I implemented [on Youtube](https://youtube.com/playlist?list=PLucKuGqiOAE8lcp4X8El6I5XHNlzYsyyK&si=TVqvDUp74LubgLbI).
+You can check out demos of the projects I made [on Youtube](https://youtube.com/playlist?list=PLucKuGqiOAE8lcp4X8El6I5XHNlzYsyyK&si=TVqvDUp74LubgLbI).

 ## Implemented Projects